Many new businesses, or businesses trying something new, think they’ve got the best idea since sliced bread.

 - Will you be able to afford the promotion of your product to that audience?

 The amount of market research you do will, of course, depend on the research budget you have.
-You may be able to present your idea to 20 people or to 200 — even more with the help of an outside vendor.
+You can conduct the research yourself or use a professional market research company to do it for you.
+Using an external source often limits bias and gathers data more efficiently.
+Whatever route you choose to take, market research will give you the necessary information you need, whether it’s what you were hoping for or not.
+You may be able to present your idea to 20 people or to 200 – even more with the help of an outside vendor.
 Placing your idea on a crowdfunding site like Kickstarter or Indiegogo can give you plenty of feedback for a nominal investment.

 If you’re looking for informative, reliable online research, Luth Research have a complete solution for online research services.
 You may want to consider using a market research panel for your own business.